Study Medicine in Europe Without Entrance Exam

 This university is named after the famous Roman poet Publius Ovidius Naso, known in English as Ovid.
 The Ovidius University of Constanta accepts international students into medicine and dentistry programmes with tuition fees of €5,000 per year.

 To be eligible for admission to the first year of medical school, you must have passed Biology and Chemistry at A-level or during the final 3 years of your high school education.
-Applicants from non-English speaking countries or who don’t have an English language proficiency certificate have to pass a simple English test.
+Applicants from non-English speaking countries or who don’t have an English language proficiency certificate must pass a simple English test.

 ⬤ ⬤ ⬤